MESAHub/mesa/colors/README.rst

 How does the MESA colors module work?
 =====================================

-The module operates by coupling the stellar structure model with pre-computed grids of stellar atmospheres.

 1.  **Interpolation**: At each timestep, the module takes the star's current surface parameters—Effective Temperature (T_eff), Surface Gravity (log g), and Metallicity ([M/H])—and queries a user-specified library of stellar atmospheres (defined in ``stellar_atm``).
 It interpolates within this grid to construct a specific Spectral Energy Distribution (SED) for the star's current parameters.